ondrejsevcik/ondrejsevcik.com/app/blog/_content/four-thousand-weeks.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Callout from "../../../components/blog/callout" import fourThousandWeeksImg from "./four-thousand-weeks.jpg"

-export const meta = {
+---
-  title: "Book Notes - Four Thousand Weeks",
+title: "Book Notes - Four Thousand Weeks"
-  description: "Notes from the book - Four thousand weeks.",
+description: "Notes from the book - Four thousand weeks."
-  image: fourThousandWeeksImg.src,
+image: "blog-images/four-thousand-weeks/jpg"
-  date: "2022-12-11",
+date: "2022-12-11"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 There are two simple ideas in the book: